MakeSchool-Tutorials/sa-2018-how-the-internet-works/P00-Intro/content.md

 slug: intro-htiw
 ---

 This is the second tutorial of Make School's full-stack web series!
 In this tutorial, we'll look at the bigger picture of full-stack web development.
-We'll cover the tools and technologies we'll use and how they all fit together (to build web apps.)
+We'll cover the tools and technologies we'll use and how they all fit together (to build web apps).

 # Who Is This For?